A Guide to Enhancing Engagement: Part One

 At the start of 2019, this reality saw Learning Pool (formerly HT2 Labs) wave goodbye to the beloved OLX, launching the first ever Open Learning Experience (OLX) – a flexible, autonomous development on the traditional OLX.

-Over the last year, the L&D community observed a shift in workplace learning following the introduction of one of the industry’s most-talked-about trends; the Learning Experience Platform (LXP).
+Over the last year, the L&D community observed a shift in workplace learning following the introduction of one of the industry’s most-talked-about trends; the Learning Pool Platform.

 A tool that incorporates Automation, Social Intelligence Dashboards, Semantic Analysis and more, the Learning Experience Platform offers modern, data-driven, self-directed learning unique to each individual user.